-- 1. Completion of the application - 2.
-Verification of complete medical records including Hepatitis B vaccine and TB testing - Signed affirmation of confidentiality regarding medical information and Technical Standards form - 4.
+- 1. Completion of the application - Verification of complete medical records including Hepatitis B vaccine and TB testing - Signed affirmation of confidentiality regarding medical information and Technical Standards form - 4.
 Minimum of two written recommendations - 5.
 Minimum cumulative GPA of 2.5 - 6.
-Minimum cumulative 3.0 GPA in the following with no course grade below a C: AT 101, AT 160, AT 220, and AT 240 - 7.
-Complete BIOL 151 and BIOL 250 with no grade below a C- - 8.
-Completion of all clinical observation experiences in athletic training - 9.
+Minimum cumulative 3.0 GPA in the following with no course grade below a C: AT 101, AT 160, AT 220, and AT 240 - Complete BIOL 101, and BIOL 230 or BIOL 250 with no grade below a C- - 8.
+Completion of 75 hours of observation in athletic training - 9.
 Completion of all pre-Athletic Training Proficiencies - 10.
 Submission of a written essay - 11.
 Completion of a written exam - 12.
 Personal interview

-The application form and specific description of each of the above can be obtained from the program director of athletic training education.
+The application form and specific description of each of the above can be obtained from the curriculum director of athletic training education.